nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**:
-* To keep track of the essential information of a guest like name, phone number, email address.
+* To keep track of the essential information of a guest such as name, phone number and email address.
 * To keep track of the room which the guest stays in.
 * To know when the guests check in and check out.
 * To keep track of the guests' bills.